lucendio/lecture-devops-infos/assignments/deliverables/project_implementation.md

 * all relevant services (VCS, CI/CD, App, Monitoring) need to be accessible via FQDN
 * the application and each service provisioned by yourself must be served via _HTTP**S**_ (HTTP over TLS)
 * CI is only triggered through a change in the VCS
-* CD to the *production* environment must involve a manual approval/release process
+* deploying to the *production* environment must involve a manual review/approval/release process
 * application must run 100% redundant (scaled horizontally with a replication factor of at least *2*)
-* when deploying a new version, the app must continue to be reachable; this depends on the deployment strategy that has been chosen
+* when deploying a new version, the app must continue to be reachable (zero-downtime deployment); this depends on the deployment strategy that has been chosen
-* for the sake of simplicity, the persistence layer of the application can be considered ephemeral, but the backing services representing that layer still have to be taken into account
+* for the sake of simplicity, the persistence layer of the application can be considered ephemeral, but the backing services representing that layer still have to be part of the overall setup

 #### Content